moul/doc.cloud.online.net/www/documentation/docs_public/contents/community/lemp.md

 Select the Snapshot and click the "Create an image from Snapshot" button.
 Set your image name as `LEMP` and validate.

 Create a new server using the `LEMP` Image and power it on.

 ![New LEMP server](../../images/new_lemp_server.png "New LEMP server")

 Once your server is started, it contains the LEMP stack as you configured it.<br />
-You now can deploy an infinity of servers using this Image and serving the LEMP stack in seconds.
+You now can deploy an infinity of servers using the LEMP stack in seconds.